GIOVRUSSO/Control-Group-Code/Decision-making/readme.md

 Fifty simulations are then performed to validate the results, which are used as data for the (mean, std) angular position plot shown in the paper.

 ##### Pendulum FPD
 The pendulum used for the MPC simulations has a mass of 0.5kg.
-This file is centered around using the _Control from demonstrations_ subset of FPD to adapt the corresponding MPC policy to the control of a 1kg pendulum.
-This is done by adding an _MPC-step_ method to the Pendulum class, which, from an MPC action, derives the expert policy before applying FPD to derive the actual policy and applying it to the pendulum, performing a simulation step in the process.
+This implements the _Control from demonstrations_ FPD technique to control a 1kg pendulum without defining a second MPC controller.
+This is done by adding an _FPD-step_ method to the Pendulum class, which, from an MPC action, obtains the so-called _expert policy_ before applying FPD to derive the actual policy and apply it to the pendulum, performing a simulation step in the process.
+Before running simulations, a set of weights $\gamma_k$ are calculated with a time horizon of two steps.\
-Similarly to MPC, 50 simulations are performed as validation.
+Similarly to the MPC experiment, 50 simulations are performed as validation.

 ##### Pendulum QLearning
 The well-known tabular Q-Learning algorithm is applied to the pendulum.
 In line with the benchmarking aspect of the experiment, the discretization and cost signal are identical to the ones used for FPD.